 Tristan da Cunha is a part of British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha under the jurisdiction of United Kingdom.
 It has a dependency – Gough Island – a single island located 400 km to the south from Tristan da Cunha.

 Tristan de Cunha Island has one of the most remote permanent civilian settlements in the world – Edinburgh of the Seven Seas, established in 1816.

 The Inaccessible Island is one of the least disrupted ecosystems in the cool temperate zone of the world and due to this is included in the UNESCO World Heritage list as a part of the monument "Gough and Inaccessible Islands".

-- Caves of Cave Point – southwest of Tristan da Cunha.
 A group of several caves cut in the volcanic rock by the sea.
 Occasionally used by islanders to stay overnight during their hunting trips.

-Rugged, volcanic and very remote, the three tiny islands of St Helena, Ascension and Tristan da Cunha dot the South Atlantic like so many bits of flotsam.
-As Napoleon’s place of exile following the Battle of Waterloo, St Helena has gained a notoriety that assures its place in the travel lexicon.
+Rugged, volcanic, and very remote, the three tiny islands of St Helena, Ascension, and Tristan da Cunha dot the South Atlantic like so many bits of flotsam.
+As Napoleon’s place of exile following the Battle of Waterloo, St Helena has gained notoriety that assures its place in the travel lexicon.
 This fully revised edition includes information on St Helena’s new airport, which makes it possible for the first time for visitors to explore the island’s natural and historic attractions without a five-day sea voyage to get here.

-Katherine Mary Barrow: Wife of the Rev. J. G. Barrow, Missionary Clergyman in Tristan Da Cunha and fellow-worker with him on that island.
+Katherine Mary Barrow: Wife of the Rev. J. G. Barrow, Missionary Clergyman in Tristan Da Cunha, and fellow-worker with him on that island.